laurie-platt/methods-manual/README.md

+This **Methods Manual** is for Business Intelligence in Sheffield City Council.
+It is published to GitHub Pages at https://laurie-platt.github.io/methods-manual/.
+On a push to the repo a GitHub Action rebuilds the html files and copies them to GitHub Pages.

+There is a markdown file (.Rmd) for each chapter, which can be edited and pushed directly from the GitHub web interface.
+More likely you will prefer the flexibility of editing and building a local repo for testing prior to a commit.
+The RStudio IDE has addins and integrations to make this easier.
+Please see the chapter "[Connect RStudio to Git and GitHub](https://happygitwithr.com/rstudio-git-github.html)" at https://happygitwithr.com/ for advice on configuration.

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "[Get Started](https://bookdown.org/yihui/bookdown/get-started.html)" at https://bookdown.org/yihui/bookdown/ for how to compile this example into HTML.
+This book is based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+Please see the page "[Get Started](https://bookdown.org/yihui/bookdown/get-started.html)" at https://bookdown.org/yihui/bookdown/ for information on installing bookdown.
 You may generate a copy of the book in `bookdown::pdf_book` format by calling `bookdown::render_book('index.Rmd', 'bookdown::pdf_book')`.
 More detailed instructions are available here https://bookdown.org/yihui/bookdown/build-the-book.html.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/.
+The intention is to explore the GitHub collaboration tools e.g. CONTRIBUTING.md, Projects, Pull Requests, Issues and Wiki.